narmeshnigam/karyalaywebsite/DEPLOYMENT_PROCESS.md

 # Deployment Process Documentation

-This document provides a comprehensive overview of the deployment process for the Karyalay Portal System, including step-by-step procedures, checklists, and best practices.
+This document provides a comprehensive overview of the deployment process for the SellerPortal System, including step-by-step procedures, checklists, and best practices.

 ## Table of Contents